Who Wants To Be A Millionaire Megaways

 The soundtrack is taken directly from the show, as are the various sound effects which all add to the game’s authenticity.
 The slot set up will be familiar to Megaways fans where the number of symbols per reel changes every spin with up to 2-7 symbols on reels 1 and 6, and between 2-6 symbols on reels 2-5.

 There is also an additional row at the bottom of the game board with 4 symbols appearing beneath reels 2-5.
-Also familiar will be the cascading symbols design whereby symbols appear to drop into the reels rather than spin in, and if a win lands then the winning symbols will explode before new symbols cascade into their place, offering the possibility of multiple wins with one spin (or cascade).
+Also familiar will be the design of the cascading symbols whereby symbols appear to drop into the reels rather than spin in, and if a win lands then the winning symbols will explode before new symbols cascade into their place, offering the possibility of multiple wins with one spin (or cascade).

 "It is very different to Extra Chilli and Bonanza in the fact it delivers a lot more 117649 full ways into the free spins.
 Enabling this is a major improvement to the overall gameplay" - Nick Robinson, BTG